BlueSausage/reinforcement_learning/readme.md

 #### Random Engine Failure

-    Scenario 1: 80% probability of success of the selected action
+80% probability of success of the selected action

 In this scenario, the action selected by the agent works in 80% of the time and in 20% of the cases the action is replaced by a “zero action” (i.e. no engine fires, even if the agent has selected an action).
 This scenario examines the robustness of the agent against systemic uncertainties.

 #### Central Engine Failure

-    Scenario 2: 80% probability of success for a specific engine (e.g. main engine)
+80% probability of success for a specific engine (e.g. main engine)

-    In this scenario, the middle engine is selected to malfunction 80% of the time, which results in action 0 being executed (no engine fires), whereas it operates as expected 20% of the time.
+In this scenario, the middle engine is selected to malfunction 20% of the time, which results in action 0 being executed (no engine fires), whereas it operates as expected 80% of the time.
 This scenario examines how the agent can deal with the uncertainty of a specific engine failure, especially when the affected engine plays a central role in controlling the system.

 ### LunarLanding